jephmann/worksearch/_sql/README.md

 restart from scratch.

 As a rule I generally would not have such a directory in a web project.
-However, I created for two general reasons:
+However, I created it for two general reasons:

 POPULAR DEMAND
 - People were curious about the data supporting this project.
 I was not entirely